Skip to content

 Courts

 China has a ‘Smart Courts’ strategy, under which many courts have now rolled out websites and mobile apps to allow ‘the masses to do fewer errands’, by letting them electronically file cases, submit and receive court documents online, and get updates about ongoing litigation.
-Another goal of China’s smart court strategy is to better monitor both judges and society.

 Unlike in other aspects of legal practice, there are very few foreign experiences Chinese judiciary can learn from.
 They had to integrate AI and other emerging technologies mostly on their own.
 Because new technologies developed rapidly in China on the one hand, and on the other hand, when the new technologies have permeated into every corner of the society, law and justice had to respond to this development.
 Therefore, the overall approach of the Chinese judiciary to integrating AI and emerging technologies is “cross the river by feeling the stones”, which is a Chinese old saying and means making experiment in small scales and correct and improve the practice by learning lessons from the experiment.